 Panther model in 1/32 scale of FISHER MODEL AND PATTERN

-kit review building report kit review building report kit review building report
+kit review modelling report kit review modelling report kit review modelling report

 F9F Panther was a single-seat, single-engine, carrier-based, jet fighter

 used by the US Navy and Marine Corps during the Korean War.